 How much time do you think about growing your social media following?
 Chances are you think about it often.
 When running your business, social media is often too far down your to-do list that you never get an opportunity to work on it.
 This article offers 5 easy tips to focus your efforts on social media.

-While building a personal brand or business, social media can be an excellent way to jump-start engagement, however, if not done properly or ethically is can lead you down some rabbit holes.
+While building a personal brand or business, social media can be an excellent way to jump-start engagement.
+However, if not done properly or ethically it can lead you down some rabbit holes.
 With only so many hours in a day, you have to make it count.

 To cut to the chase, here are several points that will help you focus your time and efforts and spend less time online and more time creating content or working with customers.